quantnetwork/overledger-sdk-javascript-v2/README.md

 ## Introduction to the Overledger SDK

 Overledger is a REST API that allows applications to connect to multiple distributed ledger technologies (DLTs) or blockchains through the use of a standardised interface.

-The Overledger SDK enables developers to create signed transactions and send them to the supported DLTs.
+The Overledger SDK enables developers to read blockchain data, create blockchain accounts, create signed transactions, and send signed transactions to the supported DLTs.

 ## Technologies